-TRAVEL-TOURISM PRACTICUMS
+TRAVEL-TOURISM EXTERNSHIPS

-One of the most exciting aspects of the Travel-Tourism Management program is the practicum students complete at our campus.
+One of the most exciting aspects of the Travel-Tourism Management program is the externship students complete at the campus.
 The term-long assignment affords them the opportunity to put their classroom-learned skills to work in a "hands-on" experience.

-Students participate in a term-long practicum at the University's North Miami Campus working at one or more industry partner sites, including travel agencies, international tour operators, the Miami Airport, local convention and visitors bureaus and cruise lines.
+Students participate in a term-long externship at the University's North Miami Campus working at one or more industry partner sites, including travel agencies, international tour operators, local international airports, airlines, tourism offices and cruise lines.

-The highlight of the program is the Familiarization (FAM) Tour, a class project to a domestic or international destination.
-Students are required to research, budget, plan, promote and actually implement the tasks of a tour escort and tour guide while on tours.
-The program is also enhanced by mini-FAM tours and a visiting guest speaker series.
+The highlight of the program is the Familiarization (FAM) trip, a class project to a domestic or international destination.
+Students are required to research, budget, plan, promote and actually implement the tasks of a tour manager while on tours.